xuankimtran/docs-1/pages/katalon-studio/docs/trial-free-plans.md

 To purchase licenses, please follow [this instruction](https://docs.katalon.com/katalon-studio/docs/license-subscription.html).

+### Activate Katalon Studio Enterprise with Trial License

+1. Download and Open Katalon Studio.
+2. Log into your Katalon account.
+The trial is automatically activated for Katalon users with a business email.

+You can start using Katalon Studio Enterprise for 30 days.

 ### Activate Katalon Runtime Engine with Trial License

 > Trial licenses only work in online environments.